Easier FAFSA application process with a reduced number of questions.

 The Federal Pell Grant expands to more students and will link eligibility to family size and the federal poverty level.

 The Estimated Family Contribution (EFC) has been replaced by the Student Aid Index (SAI).
 The SAI is a different way to determine aid eligibility.

 Schools will use the SAI to determine eligibility for federal financial aid programs.
-UMass Amherst will also use the SAI to determine financial need for need-based institutional funding such as the UMass Amherst Grant.
+Fisher College will also use the SAI to determine financial need for need-based institutional funding such as the Fisher Trustee Grant.